 Now all these options look good and attractive, but what if you can’t sacrifice you free time for extra work?
 Maybe you have some family commitment or just want to relax (assuming you are working full time already).
 Well, I have some good news – you may actually increase your savings without investing extra hours.
 It’s not a “Get rich overnight” type of advice though, more of a “Pull you sh*t together”.
 But it certainly works (tested!).
 The solution is simple – just DON’T SPEND!
 Easy as that!

 So how exactly do you do that?
 That’s the hard part.
-Learning to be minimalist takes time and effort, and a lot of self discipline!
+Learning to be minimalist takes time and effort, and a lot of self-discipline!
+These financial affirmations can help as well!
 But here is how you start:

 - Create an excel sheet and write down all your expenses in one month